Saly

-Saly (also called Sali or Saly Portudal) is a seaside resort area in Thiès Region on the Petite Côte of Senegal, south of Dakar.
-It is the top tourist destination in all of West Africa and has the status of a commune.
+Saly (also called Sali or Saly Portudal) is a seaside resort and urban commune in Thiès Region on the Petite Côte of Senegal, south of Dakar.
+It is a major tourist destination in Senegal.

 History

 Saly was originally a Portuguese trading post known as Porto de Ale, which became Portudal, and later Sali Portudal.
+It hosted Dutch merchants as well as the Portuguese by at least the late 16th century.

 On February 24, 1984, the resort was created on a previously unoccupied tract of land near the former trading post.
 It was about this time that tourism began to take off in Senegal.

 Administration

 Saly is part of M'bour, Thiès.

 Flora

 The resort is located on a sandy beach lined with coconut palm trees.

 Population

 The population is difficult to quantify because of the constant stream of tourists in and out of the area as well as the number of temporary residents.
 It has been suggested that an average of 20,000 people live in the area at any given time.
-The resident population was counted at 29,945 in the 2013 census.
+The resident population was counted at 41,811 in the 2023 census.